-Whitney Center, Inc. d/b/a Thrive at Home with Whitney Center, encloses our Disclosure Statement as of July 1, 2017 for your review, in accordance with Sections 17b-520 through Section 17b-535 of the Connecticut General Statues concerning the Management of Continuing Care Facilities.
+Whitney Center, Inc. d/b/a Thrive at Home with Whitney Center, encloses our Disclosure Statement as of July 1, 2018 for your review, in accordance with Sections 17b-520 through Section 17b-535 of the Connecticut General Statues concerning the Management of Continuing Care Facilities.

-The changes in Thrive at Home with Whitney Center's 2017 Disclosure Statement include the following:
+The changes in Thrive at Home with Whitney Center's 2018 Disclosure Statement include the following:

-- The Board of Directors' changes in membership have been reflected in Section III Officers, Directors and Management - Exhibit A, Continuing Care (Membership) Agreement, Section II.
-Definitions has been revised to expand the definition of Designated Service Area - Exhibit A, Continuing Care (Membership) Agreement, Section III.
-Our Responsibilities to You as Member has been updated to include Section L - Portability - Exhibit A, Continuing Care (Membership) Agreement, Section IV.
-Coverage Limits, Exclusions and Transfers has been revised to include other costs - Exhibit A, Continuing Care (Membership) Agreement, Section VIII.
-Miscellaneous, K. Statement of Non-Discrimination has been updated to reflect more inclusive language - Exhibits B and C have been revised to reflect audited financial statements and pro forma financial statements
+- The Board of Directors' changes in membership and Management changes have been reflected in Section III Officers, Directors and Management - Exhibit A, Continuing Care (Membership) Agreement, Section III.A.
+Service Coordination has been updated to include our 24-hours-a-day/7-days-a-week availability to members. - Exhibit A, Continuing Care (Membership) Agreement, Section V.B.
+Rights of Members has been revised to include procedures to grieve concerns. - Exhibits B and C have been revised to reflect audited financial statements and pro forma financial statements - Exhibit D, Membership Fees & Periodic Charges have been revised to include 2018 pricing.

-These are the only material changes to the Disclosure Statement from the July 2016 filing to our July 2017 filing.
-Should you have any questions, please do not hesitate to contact me at pandolfim@whitneycenter.com or 203-848-2626.
+These are the only material changes to the Disclosure Statement from the July 2017 filing to our July 2018 filing.
+Should you have any questions, please do not hesitate to contact me at michelle@thriveathome.org or 203-848-2626.